Underwater Noise and Marine Life

 - Phase 1 — CetSound develops two mapping tools, CetMap and SoundMap, which aim to improve our ability to visualize cetacean density and distribution, and man-made underwater noise, respectively.

-- Phase 2 — The Ocean Noise Strategy, following CetSound,identifies NOAA's long-term ocean noise management goals, as well as science and policy mechanisms for NOAA to meet those goals.
+- Phase 2 — The Ocean Noise Strategy, following CetSound,identified NOAA's long-term ocean noise management goals, as well as science and policy mechanisms for NOAA to meet those goals.
+This phase continues through the development and implementation of plans to achieve Strategy goals by programs across the agency.